north-road/slyr/docs/user_guide/faq.md

 When we receive payment (credit card, bank transfer or PayPal), we will send you the licence and instructions for using **SLYR**.

+## Remote Users ##
+We work remotely too, so we know how you need to have access to all of your tools.
+If you are attached to an office location, but work remotely, you are covered under our license agreement.

 ## Student versions ##
 Unfortunately we do not offer a student version of **SLYR**.
 We recommend you approach your institution to purchase **SLYR**.